retalapp/retalapp/README.md

 * Create petencial reusable logic and data models
 * Only istalling a package be enable to use a big part of logic eg:. a blog module, users module, wiki, shipping etc...
-* Reuse code in different project using the seteable modules
+* Reuse code in different project using the seteable modules.